HL7/fhir-shorthand/input/pagecontent/index.md

 Mixins are defined by using the keywords `Mixin`, `Parent`, and `Description`.

-**Example** Defining a mixin for metadata shared in all US Core profiles:
+**Example.** Defining a mixin for metadata shared in all US Core profiles:

 ```
 Mixin: USCoreMetadata